 Another good example is milk, which contains the sugar lactose.
 Lactose is a combination of glucose and galactose.

 These three sugars make up the majority of food we call carbohydrates along with fibre (cellulose).
 Fibre we don’t use for energy.

 Now contrary to popular belief, sugar is quit rare in nature.
 It’s just that us humans have made it insidious and put it in all our food and beverage products.
 A lot of manufactured foods are basically bland as bat shit so they load them up with sugar so they taste all sweet and yummy.

-Now we certainly know sugar impacts our health from stressing the body by effecting blood sugar levels and increasing insulin production.
+Now we certainly know sugar impacts our health from stressing the body by effecting blood sugar levels.
 These things alone effect longevity of life (I’ve covered all these things on many posts with more to come).
 But what seems to slip under the radar a little is fructose.

 In wikipedias own words:

 “The medical profession thinks fructose is better for diabetics than sugar,” says Meira Field, PhD, a research chemist at United States Department of Agriculture, “but every cell in the body can metabolize glucose.
 However, all fructose must be metabolized in the liver.
 The livers of the rats on the high-fructose diet looked like the livers of alcoholics, plugged with fat and cirrhotic.”
 While a few other tissues (e.g., sperm cells and some intestinal cells) do use fructose directly, fructose is almost entirely metabolized in the liver.

 “When fructose reaches the liver,” says Dr. William J. Whelan, a biochemist at the University of Miami School of Medicine, “the liver goes bananas and stops everything else to metabolize the fructose.” – Wikipedia